 Close lid and pressure cook on high heat for 2 whistles.
 Turn off heat.
 After pressure gets released automatically, remove weight and let the pilaf sit(inside cooker) for 15 minutes….thereafter open lid, add a few drops of ghee and fluff up rice grains with a fork.
 Serve with fresh chopped mint and your favorite curry.

 ü This Pilaf tastes best with aromatic long grained rice and ghee.
 Ghee can be substituted by butter or odorless oil if needed.

 ü Spices, whole or pounded are stirred in ghee to release their aroma and must not burn while doing so.Pounded spices add a delicious flavor in this pilaf.

-ü Rice is gently given a stir with spices and ghee before cooking as it helps the grains to hold their shape while cooking and for well distribution of flavors.It is always cooked in medium heat for the perfect texture of pilaf.
+ü Rice is gently given a stir with spices and ghee before cooking as it helps the grains to hold their shape while cooking and for well distribution of flavors.The right amount of water and correct soaking time result in non-sticky, fully bloomed rice grains.

 ü Fluffing up rice with a fork will prevent the cooked grains from getting deformed.Gently fluff up for a perfect pilaf...each rice grain separate from the other.